ale8k/auditing-mitm-ssh-server/README.md

-# Auditing MITM SSH Server
+# Auditing MITM SSH Server with HTTP CONNECT SSH
 This repository contains a packaged auditing capable SSH server.

 See `mitm_server.go` for the packaged SSH server.